RomaLynch/Named-Entity-Driven-Mutation-Testing-for-Natural-Language-Inference-System/README.md

 #### This repository stores the experimental code we wrote for the paper "Named-Entity-Driven-Mutation-Testing-for-Natural-Language-Inference-System".
 # Datasets
 #### We use three NLI datasets: MNLI, SNLI, and MultiNLI.
 We mainly use test sets of MNLI and SNLI, and we extract 30,000 samples from MultiNLI.
 We put these three datasets in the dataset folder.
+# Models
+#### We use two NLI models for testing, RoBERTa and ELMo.
+We downloaded these two models locally.
+It is also easy to call models through python library allennlp and torch.